LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W09-D0-OverviewAndAnnouncements.md

 ## Announcements

 - **Lab assistant work-study jobs.** There are still openings for students to work in the CIT lab.
 If you were awarded work study funds for AY 2024-25, you can learn more and apply here: https://lanecc.studentemployment.ngwebsolutions.com/JobXJobDetail.aspx?JobId=9586&s=1
 - **Taking the final quiz off-campus**.
-If you live outside the Eugene/Springfield area and do not want to come to the LCC main campus to take the final, you need to send an email to online@lanecc.edu this week to arrange for your final to be proctored at a location near you.
+If you live outside the Eugene/Springfield area and do not want to come to the LCC main campus to take the final, you need to <u>send an email this week</u> to online@lanecc.edu to arrange for your final to be proctored at a location near you.
 Please copy your instructor on the email.
+- **Library Study Jam next week.** The Library, Phi Theta Kappa (PTK) and Student Government will be hosting a Study Jam on Tuesday, March 11 from 3-5 pm in the Library.
+Free pizza, drinks and snacks will be available at 3 pm.
+Get tutoring and advising help, pet a therapy dog, and learn yoga relaxation techniques.

+## Due Dates

+Look at the due dates on Moodle

+- Lab 7&mdash;Evant app due Thursday
+- No quiz
+- Term project: three things due including the beta version on Sunday

 ## Q and A

-- Last week's lab: lab 7&mdash;Evant app

-  - Due Thursday

-- Term Project
+- Lab 7

-  - Beta version due this week
+  - New notes: I added a [new set of notes](CS233JS-LN-W08-D2-MoreDevEnv_Modules_AndMore.html) on topics related to the lab.
+  - Lab solution now [running on citstudent](http://citstudent.lanecc.edu/~brianb/CS233JS/Lab07/) so you can see how it should look/work.

 - Do you have any questions about the lab or term project?

   -  Is there code you would like help with?

   - Any problems or issues with the instructions, code review or submission process?

   - Don't hesitate to ask for help!

 ## This Week: Term Project Beta Version